oandremendes/pokemon-go-3-step-fix/README.md

 ## Installing

-Go to @rastapasta's [Pokemon Go MITM project](https://github.com/rastapasta/pokemon-go-mitm-node) page, and follow the instructions to install his project on your server.
+Go to rastapasta's [Pokemon Go MITM project](https://github.com/rastapasta/pokemon-go-mitm-node) page, and follow the instructions to install his project on your server.

 Next, install php5, mysql: